TeamRGV/vcs/README.md

 # Version Control System
-(Team Project CECS 543 Rushabh Jaiswal, Gurpreet Singh, Vidul Verma)

-# Introduction:
 _____________________________________________________________

 VCS is a web application integrated with command line to create repository and work on it by team members.
 Here we cloned and implemented 3 of git functions create-repo, check-in(commit), check-out(branch).
-The team members can check out the repository by creating a new branch and modify files inside it.
-After modifications, the team members can check-in the changes into the repository.
+The team members can check out the repository which creates a new branch and modify files inside it.
+After modifications, the team members can check-in the changes into the repository which is equivalent to git push.
+All the manifests are maintained with tree structure to rollback and for history.

 <img src="/screenshots/Screenshot%20(81).png">